little-Dave/get-it-done/README.md

  Users can **create** new and **view** current projects from the app's dashboard.
  Options to **update** or **complete** (and remove from list) are available on the project's show card.

- Future functionality will allow users to keep track of progress/to-do's with an integrated 'deliverables' list.
- Ability to display web addresses and photo tiles will also be implemented.